Thai Buddhist sculpture: Sukhothai period

-During the Sukhothai period (fourteenth century), the style of the Thai Buddha images radically changed due to the influx of new ideas from Sri Lankan Buddhism.
-Buddha images were cast with the intention of depicting superhuman traits of the Buddha, and were designed to express compassion and serenity in posture and facial expression.
-The Sukhothai period witnessed the innovation of the four modern postures of the Thai Buddha, i.e. walking, standing, sitting and reclining.
-Images often had a flame-shaped aureole, finely curled hair, a slight smile, broad shoulders and an oval face.
-A common pose was the subduing Mara, with the Buddha seated on a plain base.
-Notable variations within the Sukhothai period include the Kamphaengpet, the Phra Buddha Chinnarat (such as the most famous Chinnarat at Wat Phra Sri Rattana Mahatat Woramahawihan), and the Wat Ta Kuan groups of images.
+The style of Thai Buddha images changed markedly during the Sukhothai period (fourteenth century) under the influence of Sri Lankan Buddhism.
+Images were cast to convey the Buddha's superhuman qualities, and posture and expression were designed to express compassion and serenity.
+The four modern postures of the Thai Buddha, walking, standing, sitting and reclining, were established in this period.
+Images often have a flame-shaped aureole, finely curled hair, a slight smile, broad shoulders and an oval face.
+A common pose is the subduing of Mara, with the Buddha seated on a plain base.
+Variations within the period include the Kamphaeng Phet, Phra Buddha Chinnarat, of which the best known is at Wat Phra Sri Rattana Mahatat Woramahawihan, and Wat Ta Kuan groups.

-Wat Traimit Golden Buddha, which is a famous tourist attraction in Bangkok, is made in the Sukhothai style, so it may indeed date from that period.
+The Golden Buddha of Wat Traimit in Bangkok is made in the Sukhothai style.

 U Thong images

-There are three categories of U Thong images from the twelfth through fifteenth century in central Thailand.
-The first such style was a fusion of the Dvaravati and Khmer style images.
-They would typically adorn a lotus bud aureole and Khmer facial features.
-The second style was similar to the Lopburi images.
-The third and most recent U Thong style had considerable influence from the Sukhothai images, but often had hair bands unique to U Thong images.
+Three categories of U Thong image are distinguished, made in central Thailand from the twelfth through fifteenth centuries.
+The first combines Dvaravati and Khmer forms, with a lotus-bud aureole and Khmer facial features.
+The second resembles the Lopburi images.
+The third and latest draws heavily on Sukhothai models but often carries hair bands peculiar to U Thong work.
+The boundary with early Ayutthaya work is not fixed, and one bronze in the National Gallery of Australia is assigned by the gallery to the early Ayutthaya period of 1350 to 1400 and by Charlotte Galloway to the late fourteenth century and the U Thong style.